tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 A new CC or CN needs to register their peer address on the Tari communication network.
 This is achieved by submitting a network joining request to a subset of CNs selected from the routing table of the new CC or CN.
-These peers will forward the joining request, with the peer address, to the rest of the network until CNs with similar node ids have been reached.
+These peers will forward the joining request, with the peer address, to the rest of the network until CNs with similar node IDs have been reached.
-CNs with similar node ids will then add the new peer address of the new node to their routing table, allowing for fast discovery of the new CC or CN.
+CNs with similar node IDs will then add the new peer address of the new node to their routing table, allowing for fast discovery of the new CC or CN.

 Other CCs and CNs will then be able to retrieve the new CCs or CNs peer address by submitting discovery requests.
 Once the peer address of the desired CC or CN has been discovered then a direct P2P communication channel can be established between the two parties for any future communication.